What is Roots for Life?

 Donations assist with materials, printing costs, and other associated fees that allow us to reach residents in our target Wards and connect them to appropriate food-access channels.

-Typical donations range from ___ to ___.
-But every dollar helps us get closer to achieving our mission – no gift is too small to make an impact.
+NO!
+Every dollar we raise helps us get closer to achieving our mission – no gift is too small to make an impact.

 Where can I donate?